 And of course, there are very affluent areas like Fairway Point and increasingly, The Trails.
 Homes here start at about $900k and can top $1.5 million.
 These neighborhoods are home to some of the most exclusive properties in all of San Diego, situated along tree-lined streets and overlooking golf courses.
 Here, buyers place a premium on privacy.

-On average, in Q2 2016, the average Rancho Bernardo home sold for $455,500.
-This equates to a sale price of $324 per square foot, an increase of 5% compared to the same period last year which put them in the category to be best realtor in Rancho Bernardo.
+The average Rancho Bernardo home sold for $620,000.
+This equates to a sale price of $372 per square foot, an increase of 5% compared to the same period last year which put them in the category to be best realtor in Rancho Bernardo.

 Although each of the village centers has its own identity, there are a number of amenities that bring together the community as a whole.
 You’ll catch people mingling over bold reds and fruity whites at the family-owned Bernardo Winery, the oldest operating winery in southern California.
 Friends gather to fish and hike at Lake Poway and Lake Hodges, both located nearby.
 Families flock to the world-renowned wild animal park located right here in town.
 And not to be forgotten, more than 50,000 people attend RB Alive! each summer, Rancho Bernardo’s beloved carnival-style street fair.